US prices rising at 6.2%, fastest rate for three decades

 Inflation has been a growing concern for shoppers and policymakers this year as the impact of the pandemic persists.

+Rising prices for food, shelter, used cars and trucks and new vehicles were among the larger contributors, the Bureau for Labour Statistics said.

+Meat, fish and eggs rose more than other foodstuffs, while petrol, or gasoline, prices are at seven-year highs.

-Bottlenecks in the supply of some goods, combined with increasing demand from customers as the vaccine programme allowed the economy to reopen, has put pressure on prices.
+Bottlenecks in the supply of some goods, combined with increasing demand from customers as the vaccine programme allowed the economy to reopen, are partly to blame for the rises.

 A shortage of staff has prompted employers to raise wages in some sectors, too, which in turn can feed into higher prices.